 (The SUI, TANG and SONG DYNASTIES – continued)

-In 960, amid the chaos in China, troops of the commander of the palace guard at the new capital at Kaifeng, surrounded him and demanded that he become emperor.
+In 960, amid the chaos in China, troops of the commander of the palace guard at the new capital of China at Kaifeng surrounded him and demanded that he become emperor.
 The commander agreed that he would if they vowed to obey him and not plunder, harm citizens or harm the ruling family they were overthrowing.
-The troops agreed, and they marched to the palace, overthrew the child-emperor who nominally had been reigning, and they put their commander on the throne.
-The name of the new emperor was Taizu, and the dynasty he began was called the Song – not to be confused with the Liu-Song Dynasty of the fifth century.
+The troops agreed, and they marched to the palace, overthrew a child-emperor who had been reigning nominally.
+China's period of Five Dynasties and Ten Kingdoms since 910 was coming to an end.
+The new emperor at Kaifeng was Taizu (his temple name), and the dynasty he began was called the Song – not to be confused with the Liu-Song Dynasty of the fifth century.

 Taizu reigned for fifteen years.
-He and his heir (who became the emperor Taizong) reunified that part of China not ruled by foreigners – subjugating one provincial kingdom after the other, their troops refraining from violence against local populations and giving amnesty to local military governors who fought him.
+He and his younger brother (who became the emperor Taizong of Song, not to be confused with Taizong of the Tang dynasty) reunified that part of China not ruled by foreigners – subjugating one provincial kingdom after the other, their troops refraining from violence against local populations and giving amnesty to local military governors who fought him.
 Military governors – warlords – were retired with comforting pensions, and they were replaced by civilian officials.
-The politics of murder and war seemed to have ended.

-Political unity helped bring back prosperity.
-Revenues during the Song dynasty were three times what they had been during the Tang dynasty.
+Emperor Taizong defended against Liao, and he focused on economic and literary achievements.
+Prosperity returned.
+Revenues became three times what they had been during the Tang dynasty.
 Elegant living spread, and the arts flourished along with a growing population.
 Cities – the centers of culture – became more crowded.
 Landowners moved there, and the wealthy were transported about in rickshaws.
 Gardens decorated the city.
 There were amusement centers, with tea or wine shops, brothels, spectator entertainment such as theaters, puppetry, acrobatics and juggling – while a few worried about the immorality of extravagance.

-China built a massive iron industry – the foundation for a modern industrial society.
-Its annual production of pig iron was twice what England's would be at the end of the 1700s.
-China's merchant ships were at an all time high in number, and increasing.
+In the eleventh century China had an iron industry – the foundation for a modern industrial society. note12 China's annual production of pig iron became twice what England's would be at the end of the 1700s.
+China's merchant ships were at an all-time high in number, and increasing.
 The volume of trade was increasing.
 But China remained under Confucian influence, and the Confucians saw commerce as not respectable.
 In China, when someone accumulated a little extra money from trade, rather than invest in manufacturing he was tempted to buy land and become respectable.
 An independent and innovative bourgeoisie was not about to develop or acquire political power in China as it would in Britain.
 Neither would large private commercial and industrial enterprises develop.

 During the Song dynasty, non-governmental economic enterprise broke free to a degree, but merchants remained dependent on the favors of governmental bureaucrats.
 Paying them a share of the take from enterprise in the form of contributions for government operations and personal gifts was a part of doing business.
 Private enterprise developed in small farming and trading, but it did not provide the kind of accumulation of wealth needed for the development of capitalism.
 China remained a peasant nation with a Confucian gentry elite and little upward mobility for those from other families.
 The best road to advance for the sons of common folk was in the military.
 The road to government jobs – office work – continued to be blocked for those students who were not from wealthy families.